ahmed45adel/store-frontend/README.md

 # E-commerce Store with Admin Dashboard

-A monorepo e-commerce store designed for a seamless shopping experience and powerful administration.
+E-commerce store designed for a seamless shopping experience with admin and customer roles.

 ## Features